Tips for Winter

 Every winter, prior to the onset of the corona pandemic, there is a seasonal outbreak of flu and other bacterial infections so that within a short period of a few weeks, a significant percentage of the population is ill with a virus with various complications.
 Flu and its complications are more common among children than adults, and children frequently are the "purveyors" of infection.

-This year, more than any other year, prevention of any kind of viral infection during the coming winter is vital.
-Prof. Efi Bilavsky, a specialist in infectious diseases and a senior pediatrician in Pediatrics “C” at Schneider Children's, emphasizes the importance of annual flu vaccinations and recommends what to do to minimize as far as possible recurrent flu episodes in children during winter against the background of ongoing corona.
+Prof. Eli Bilavsky, Director of the Infectious Diseases Unit at Schneider Children's, emphasizes the importance of annual flu vaccinations and recommends what to do to minimize as far as possible recurrent flu episodes in children during winter.

 Flu Vaccination for Children:

 The flu vaccine is not part of standard inoculations given by the State, but the Ministry of Health recommends vaccination for every child, every winter.
-The effectiveness of the vaccine differs from year to year, but even in a year with low efficacy (60%-70%), those with the vaccine are less affected.
+The effectiveness of the vaccine differs from year to year, but even in a year with low efficacy (50%-70%), those with the vaccine are less affected.
 In order to ensure that bacteria do not “enter” your home, it is best to vaccinate everyone in the family over the age of 6 months.
-In light of the fact that there was no incidence of flu during last winter, and the level of inoculation of the general public to this virus was lowered, it is possible that should the flu virus arrive in the country this winter, it will have a significant impact.
+The vaccine is safe whether administered via injection or by nasal spray.
+Even if the vaccine does not grant 100% protection, it does provide some defense which is unobtainable any other way.

 Back to School: